signalfuse/collectd-elasticsearch/README.md

 ## Installation

- 1. Place the `elasticsearch_collectd.py` and `elasticsearch_collectd_utils.py` files into a directory on the host.
+ 1. Place the `elasticsearch_collectd.py` file into a directory on the host.
 The recommended directory is `/usr/share/collectd/collectd-elasticsearch`.
  1. Configure the plugin (see below).
  1. Restart collectd.